virtuozzo/cloudscripting-docs/docs/reference/events.md

 ### onBeforeLinkNode

 The event will be executed before linking nodes to apply configurations to IP addresses.
-It is compatible only with *compute* and *balancer* node groups and exludes Docker-based nodes.
+It is compatible only with *compute* and *balancer* node groups and excludes Docker-based nodes.

 **Event Placeholders:**